evert/evert.github.com/_posts/2016/2016-07-26-rest-is-in-the-eye-of-the-beholder.md

 an API for the library of congress.
 Having lots of people use an API is probably more important than that API being relevant for multiple decades.

-What I'm really sugegstion is that 'correct REST' is wrong for most people, but this leaves us with a major problem.
+What I'm really suggesting is that 'correct REST' is wrong for most people, but this leaves us with a major problem.

 There's a massive body of work that calls itself REST but is not quite REST.